nikMichel/StayPositiveAPI/README.md

 ### Use Docker Compose

-An simple `docker-compose.yml` file could like the following:
+An simple `docker-compose.yml` file could be like the following:

 ```
 version: '3'